-Electric vehicle charging stations, whether domestic, commercial or public benefit everyone.
-They are safe, easy and reliable to use.
+Electric vehicle charge points, whether domestic, commercial or public, benefit everyone.
+Electric vehicle charge points are safe, easy and reliable to use.
 Plugging in your vehicle is as simple and safe as plugging in your mobile phone.

-The rate at which the plug-in vehicle market develops in the UK will be determined by a range of factors, such as consumer acceptance and oil prices, which are difficult to predict.
-Independent forecasts suggest that hundreds of thousands of plug-in vehicles could be on the road by 2020 and we need to be equipped to deal with this; but we also need to be ready to accommodate an even more rapid rate of growth should this occur.
+The rate at which the plug-in vehicle market develops in the UK will be determined by a range of factors.
+Factors like consumer acceptance and oil prices.
+Although generally speaking these are difficult to predict.
+Additionally, independent forecasts suggest that hundreds of thousands of plug-in vehicles could be on the road by 2020.
+Therefore, we need to be equipped to deal with this.
+We also need to be ready to accommodate an even faster rate of growth should this occur.

 EV’s can meet our needs…

-- 50% of worldwide population living in cities
+- 50% of the worldwide population is living in cities

 - In Europe, over 80% of Europeans drive less than 63 miles in a typical day